notaryproject/specifications/trust-store-trust-policy-specification.md

 If the certificate revocation trust-store setting is set to `skip`, skip the below steps.
 Otherwise, check for revocation status for certificate and certificate chain.

-1. If the revocation status of any of the certificates cannot be determined (revocation unavailable) and `signingIdentityRevocation` is set to either `enforceWithFailClose` or `warn` then log a warning and skip the below steps.
+1. If the revocation status of any of the certificates cannot be determined (revocation unavailable) and `signingIdentityRevocation` is set to either `enforceWithFailOpen` or `warn` then log a warning and skip the below steps.
 Otherwise, fail the signature validation and exit.
 1. If any of the certificates are revoked and `signingIdentityRevocation` is set to either `enforceWithFailOpen` or `enforceWithFailClose` then fail signature validation and exit else log a warning.

 Starting from Root to leaf certificate, for each certificate in the certificate chain, perform the following steps to check its revocation status: